etorreborre/registry/doc/motivation.md

  - this code is tedious to write
  - it impedes refactoring because a simple change in the structure of your data model or application can trigger many changes

 The solution?
 Abstract over the construction process in order to modify it to suit our needs.
-This library provides a simple data structure, a [`Registry`](./registry.md), and a "resolution" algorithm to encode the assembly of functions and modify it if necessary.
+This library provides a simple data structure, a [`Registry`](./registry.md), and a resolution algorithm to encode the assembly of functions and modify it if necessary.